CMakePackageRegistry/fetch_microchip-samd51-csp/README.md

 # microchip-samd51-csp
 CMake FetchContent module for (Atmel) Microchip SAM D5x/E5x Family Chip Support Package

-This CMakeFetchContent module will auto-confiugure the Device-Family-Pack for supported Samd51 chips:
+This CMakeFetchContent module will auto download+configure the Device-Family-Pack for supported Samd51 chips:
 - samd51g19a
 - samd51j18a
 - samd51j19a